 The National Evaluation System for health Technology (NEST) is a voluntary data network of collaborators able to efficiently consolidate Real-World Evidence (RWE) from clinical registries, electronic health records, medical billing claims, patient-mediated data, and other sources to inform medical device development and evaluation, and to support regulatory decision-making throughout the total product lifecycle (TPLC).

 The need for NEST was initially envisioned by a Planning Board convened by the Duke-Margolis Center for Health Policy in late 2015.
-In September 2016, US Food and Drug Administration (FDA) Center for Devices and Radiological Health (CDRH) awarded a grant for the NEST Coordinating Center (NESTcc) to the Medical Device Innovation Consortium (MDIC), within which NESTcc operates today.
+In September 2016, the U.S. Food and Drug Administration (FDA) Center for Devices and Radiological Health (CDRH) awarded a grant for the NEST Coordinating Center (NESTcc) to the Medical Device Innovation Consortium (MDIC), within which NESTcc operates today.